Afek-Sakaju/digital-clock-react/README.md

 ### This digital clock component offers a variety of configuration options to customize its appearance and functionality, including:

-- **Size**: The clock face can be displayed in 3 sizes: large, medium, small.
+- **size**: The clock face can be displayed in 3 sizes: large, medium, small.
-- **Timestamp**: The clock can display a specific timestamp, allowing you to represent any given time.
+- **timestamp**: The clock can display a specific timestamp, allowing you to represent any given time.
-- **24/12 Hour Mode**: The clock can be displayed in either 12-hour or 24-hour mode.
+- **isMode24H(24/12 Hours Mode)**: The clock can be displayed in either 12-hour or 24-hour mode.
-- **Use interval**: Its optional to use the clock as static clock, and to turn off the interval.
+- **useInterval**: Its optional to use the clock as static clock, and to turn off the interval.

 </br>